Laragear/WebAuthn/README.md

 Alternatively, for complex WebAuthn management, consider using the [`navigator.credentials`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/credentials) API directly.

+* **The attestation is fine, but assertion never logs in the user**

+This happens because you forgot [the first step](#1-add-the-webauthn-driver), using the WebAuthn driver to authenticate users.

 * **Does WebAuthn eliminate bots?
 Can I forget about _captchas_?**

 Yes and no. To register users, you still need to use [captcha](https://github.com/Laragear/ReCaptcha), honeypots, or other mechanisms to stop bots from filling forms.